BastelPichi/compatibility/brightway.md

 > **Note**: These adapters typically look like small USB sticks with pins or a cable attached.

-#### 3. DuPont Wires (Only if Needed)
+#### 3. DuPont Wires
 You'll need these if:
-- You're making your own cable, OR
-- Your USB adapter doesn't have a cable attached
+- You have a LEQI device (to bridge the connection)
+- AND/OR, You want to extend the cable length from USB adapter to dashboard cable for more comfort

 Specifications to look for:
 - Female-to-female DuPont wires
 - Length: 40-80cm
 - Can be extended with male-to-female sets if needed

-### Step 3: Understand the Connections
+### Step 3: Connect Everything
-The dashboard cable has 5 wires that need to be connected correctly:
+The dashboard cable has 5 wires that need to be connected correctly.
+The pinout varies depending on the connector size, which correlates with the scooter's manufacturer.

+Steps:
+- Connect DuPont wires between the dashboard cable and adapter
+- Make sure to match the pinout correctly (see below)

+> **Important**: Wire colors might be different on your cable.
+Always check the pinout with a multimeter if unsure.

+#### M7 cable (Brightway models)

 Wire Color | Purpose
 -- | --